Woolworths (South Africa): Supplier treatment and disagreements

+Both Kees Beyers and Woolworths CEO Roy Bagattini were interviewed about the matter, and their accounts of what had happened conflicted in numerous ways.
+It was therefore unclear to the public who, if anyone, was at fault for the situation.
+Woolworths confirmed it had already secured a new supplier for some of the impacted products, and that it did not expect supply to change in its stores.

+Later that same month, a different supplier - Grey’s Marine, made similar public comments about Woolworths.
+The seafood supplier claimed it had also faced pressure from Woolworths, as well as mistreatment, intimidation, and threats.
+Grey's had worked with Woolworths for 30 years, and generated more than R200 million in annual revenue at its peak.
+The company said its relationship with Woolworths gradually deteriorated, and blamed Woolworths for its eventual closure.
+Woolworths denied responsibility.

+As a result of the two supplier complaints, the Democratic Alliance stated that it planned to launch an investigation into South Africa's competition laws.
+The party said it would not target Woolworths specifically, but rather investigate broader structural issues within South Africa's retail sector.
+DA MP Toby Chance said that the party believed there was no reason for retailers to apply such strict exclusivity agreements to suppliers, and that the DA would seek to amend the Competition Act as a result of the situation.

-Christian magazines
+Christian magazine removal

 In October 2010, Woolworths faced criticism for its decision to remove Christian magazines from its shelves and discontinue their sale.
 This move sparked significant backlash from the Christian community, with many calling for a boycott of the retailer.
 Woolworths maintained that the decision was purely business-driven, with CEO Simon Susman attributing it to declining sales.
 Following the public outcry, the company reinstated the five magazines to its shelves.

 Affirmative action

 In September 2012, Woolworths faced allegations of racial discrimination after being accused of excluding white job applicants and staff.
 The controversy arose from claims that job advertisements on the company’s career website specified that positions were open only to "African, Coloured, and Indian" candidates.

 Following the backlash, Woolworths amended the wording of its job advertisements to state: "In accordance with Woolworths' Employment Equity approach, preference will be given to candidates from designated groups."
 Various public groups and communities called for a boycott of Woolworths, similar to the response faced by the Dis-Chem pharmaceutical retail group after it announced a policy not to consider white applicants for certain positions.